 TIP: Try interviewing for a range of different types of jobs before accepting, so that you know for sure that what you are signing up for is best suited to you!

 See!
 Finding a teaching English job in Vietnam isn’t so scary after all!
-If you have any more questions about the process of applying for jobs in Vietnam we would be happy to help!
-Just pop them in the comments or shoot us a quick email and we’ll do our best to help you!
+If you have any more questions about the process of applying for jobs in Vietnam I would be happy to help!
+Just pop them in the comments or send me a quick email and I’ll do my best to help you!

 Found this post useful?
 Pin it and share it!